manuelmusngi/systematic-options/README.md

 #### systematic-options-volatility-trading: C++ framework

 This is a project development to design, build, backtest, and deploy a systematic options volatility trading strategy in a modular C++ framework.

+The planned Options volatility strategies that will be incorporated by the development are:

+- Volatility Arbitrage
+- Skew and Term Structure Exploitation
+- Rolling volatility strategies

 The project architecture is designed for scalability and clarity which separates: